LeBoldus-Lab/hoboR/docs/_posts/2024-04-05-how-to-use-hobor.md

 # loading all hobo files
 hobofiles <- hobinder(path, skip=1)
 ```
-After merging, the hobocleaner function adjusts to differet datasets, clean duplicate entries, and rename columns.
-The format argument should match the HOBO format type: "ymd" for YYYY/MM/DD, "myd" for MM/YYYY/DD", and "yymd" corresponds to two digits year YY/MM/DD.
-Be mindful with your format selection, otherwise proceed with caution.
+After merging, `hobocleaner()` adjusts to different dataset formats.
+For example, some data loggers record only rain, temperature and relative humidity, whereas other weather stations may also include variables such as wind speed and atmospheric pressure.
+The function automatically adapts to these formats, removes duplicated records, and rename columns using standardized weather variable names.
+In addition, the `date.format` argument must match the format used in the HOBO file.
+For example, "ymd" corresponds to YYYY/MM/DD, "myd" to MM/YYYY/DD", and "yymd" to two-digit year format YY/MM/DD.
+Be careful when selecting the date format, as an incorrect format may result in incorrect date parsing.
 ```R
 # cleaning hobo files, add format
 hobocleaned <- hobocleaner(hobofiles, format = "ymd")